The oldest public wildflower garden in the United States

 Seed: Pollination is usually be bees and fertile flowers produce an ellipsoid capsule containing many small dust-like seeds, but reproduction is normally via the root system.
 Plants usually require 4+ years before flowering.
 See bottom of page for comments of Eloise Butler and Martha Crone.

-Names: The genus Cypripedium is derived from several Greek words that mean "Venus's shoe".
-The species, reginae, is Latin for "of the queen".
+Names: The genus Cypripedium is derived from several Greek words that mean "Venus's shoe" - the slipper.
+The species, reginae, is Latin for "of the queen."
 The pure white of this species is considered stunning.
-The author name for the plant classification, ‘Walter’ refers to Thomas Walter (1740-1789) British born American botanist, best known for his 1788 catalogue of plants of South Carolina, Flora Caroliniana, in which he described this species that he had collected in the mountains of western North Carolina.
+The author name for the plant classification, from 1788, ‘Walter’ refers to Thomas Walter (1740-1789) British born American botanist, best known for his 1788 catalogue of plants of South Carolina, Flora Caroliniana, in which he described this species that he had collected in the mountains of western North Carolina.
 He unexpectedly died the following year.